The Polaris RANGER EV is powered by eight 12-volt batteries. The batteries are located under the rearmost seat.

 - Make sure the key is off.

 - Open the hood and any door enclosures or zippers.
 This will decrease charger temperature, which allows it to operate more efficiently.
-It also will shorten charge times.
+It will also shorten charge times.

 - Always use an extension cord with a minimum rating of 20 amps.
 Make sure the extension cord has the appropriate rating for the country in which it is used.
 In North America, this is a UL rating.
-The cords also must be rated for the conditions in which they are used, such as be rated for protection from oil in a garage or workshop environment.
+The cords must be rated for the conditions in which they are used, such as being rated for protection from oil in a garage or workshop environment.